What Can I do with a Major in LSJ?

 The UW Office of Merit Scholarships, Fellowships & Awards provides advising for applications to graduate and professional programs, as well as various post-BA fellowship programs including the Fulbright and the Peace Corps.

 The UW Pre-Law Advising Webpage offers useful information for students considering law school.
-The UW also has three pre-law advisers who are located in the main UW Advising Office in Mary Gates Hall.
+The UW Career and Internship Center also has two pre-law Career Coaches who are located in the UW Career and Internship Center in Mary Gates Hall.